Lumi-supercomputer/lumi-userguide/docs/software/installing/container-wrapper.md

 ### Wrapping a basic Conda installation

-In order to wrap a basic [Conda][conda] installation, create an installation directory and run the `conda-containerize` tool
+To wrap a basic [Conda][conda] installation, create an installation directory and run the `conda-containerize` tool

 ```bash